SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 To have lower computation time, you can reduce the horizon, but it will decrease the performances.

 ## Installation
+### Dependencies
+numpy, gym, pytorch, gpytorch, matplotlib, threadpoolctl, scikit-learn, ffmpeg
+### Install with Anaconda (recommended)
+You can create and install the environment with: conda env create -f environment.yml
+And activate it with:
+conda activate gp_rl_env

+Depending on your platform, you may have to modify the yml file to install pytorch following the instructions [here](https://pytorch.org/get-started/locally/)
 ## Run
 To use the script
 The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, and the usage of vizualisations.